EGI-Federation/documentation/content/en/users/Rucio/Rucio-Admin/_index.md

 ## Multi-VO Features

-From a users perspective, whether the instance is multi or single VO should not functionality.
+From a users perspective, whether the instance is multi or single VO should not change any functionality.
-Furthermore, VO does not need to be provided.
+Furthermore, depending on the client setup, VO does not need to be provided.
-There are however some occasions when an optional argument for the VO can be given in a multi-VO instance.
+There are however, some occasions when an optional argument for the VO can be given in a multi-VO instance.

 ### Swapping VOs